-Stella produces Cherries that are especially sweet, plump and firm.
+Stella produces red Cherries that are especially sweet, plump and firm.
 They resist the cracking and splitting that you see with some Cherry varieties, which is a problem in areas with high summer rainfall.

 Stella produces so well you'll have a bounty of Cherries to eat, bake with and store, and even more to share!

-The lovely display of white flowers in spring make these highly ornamental specimens and their size makes them perfect for front or back garden use.
+The lovely display of white flowers in spring makes these highly ornamental specimens and their size makes them perfect for front or back garden use.
 As a lovely dual-purpose tree for your landscape, don't be afraid to use Stella as you would any other blooming tree!

-Semi-dwarf Stella Cherry trees are tall enough to providegreat shade, you can leave your tree as a more shrub form or with just a bit of pruning, create a lovely shade tree by your back patio!
+Semi-dwarf Stella Cherry trees are tall enough to provide great shade, you can leave your tree as a more shrub form or with just a bit of pruning, create a lovely shade tree by your back patio!
 Creating a double-duty Edible Landscaping doesn't have to be boring!
 Stella will be a phenomenally beautiful addition to any site!

 You can use the Stella as a single specimen or create a home orchard with 2 or more for even more variety to your Sweet Cherry Tree harvest.

 They are precocious, which means they bear fruit at a young age, so you won't have long to wait for your first harvest!
-These high-quality trees begin fruiting around 3 - 5 years of age.
+These high-quality trees produce fruiting around 3 - 5 years of age.